gavinchou/gavinchou.github.io/_posts/2019-05-01-memory-ordering.md

 	* no thread can be blocked by delays or failures of other threads
 	* doesn't guarantee progress while two or more threads run concurrently (e.g., deadlock is impossible, but livelock could be possible).
-	* all lock-free algorithms are obstruction-free, but not vice versus
+	* all lock-free algorithms are obstruction-free, but not vice versa

 wait-free => lock-free => obstruction-free

 wait-free ?=> obstruction-free

 We should analyse the program to see what kind of "lock-free" it is, program without explicit locks is lock-free but performance varies among different implementations.